anaclumos/extracranial/Research/pages/LavaLab Cohort of Spring 2023.md

 ### More Info-focused Startups

-With the recent advent of GPT APIs, people can now [[Generative Intelligence|generate intelligence]] on the fly, tailored for insights.
+With the recent advent of [[Generative Pre-trained Transformer|GPT]] APIs, people can now [[Generative Intelligence|generate intelligence]] on the fly, tailored for insights.

 - Brief aims to solve info overload for news readers
 - Documate aims to solve info overload for PDF-manual based industry, most notably the hardware industry
 - Codeflow gives visual information about your codebase.
 - Hive gives [[One and only]] search interface to fish your query.
 - Firefly captures lost information of [[Broken Feedback Loop]].
-- All tools use some GPT or Semantic Analysis.
+- All tools use some [[Generative Pre-trained Transformer|GPT]] or Semantic Analysis.

 ### No More Crypto & [[Web3]] Startups